elfalehed/noahark/README.md

 # :cyclone: Noah's Ark

-You're TheOne, The one who's gonna save the world.
-The profet sais "You will lead an army in purpose to inlight the world" You need to achieve those goals.
+You're TheOne, The one whos gonna save the world.
+The profet sais "You will lead an army in A purpose of inlighting the world"
+You have some goals to achieve.
 But you have to be ready first.
-You're not a warrior, You are a leader, a master You need to learn and practise all kind of knowledge (Mathematics, Geometry, History, Geography and more..)
+You're not a warrior, You are a leader, a master You need to learn and practise and be familiar with all of the sciences (Mathematics, Geometry, History, Geography and more..)
-Because the world's fate is on you now.
+Because the worlds fate is on you now.
 You're gonna lead an army to fight for what's right.
 And to spread knowledge and fight ignorance..
 (Details in the story)
 <br />